woocommerce/woocommerce/readme.txt

 * Fix - Fix default product category handling in installer.
 * Fix - Properly check slugs when updating attributes.
 * Fix - Use gallery thumbnail size for variation image switcher.
+* Tweak - Update the description of the user tracking notice in the onboarding wizard.
 * Tweak - Add extra data in order mobile view (status and date).
 * Tweak - Add profile link to order screen.